Aman2925/SQL-Projects/03_Library_Management_SQL/README.md

 # 📚 Library Management System – SQL Project

-An end-to-end SQL project focused on designing and managing a Library Management System using relational databases.

-## 📌 Features
-- Branch, employees, books, and members management
-- Book issue and return tracking
-- Foreign key relationships and constraints
-- CSV data loading using LOAD DATA INFILE
-- Business-oriented analytical queries

-## 🛠 Technologies
-- MySQL
-- SQL Workbench
-- CSV datasets

-## 📂 Project Structure
+## Project Overview

+**Project Title**: Library Management System
+**Level**: Intermediate
+**Database**: `Library_Mngmt_System_db`

+This project demonstrates the implementation of a Library Management System using SQL.
+It includes creating and managing tables, performing CRUD operations, and executing advanced SQL queries.
+The goal is to showcase skills in database design, manipulation, and querying.